Kozphy/Note/Statistics/Probability.md

 ### Fair Coin: Flip 4 times

-what the probability of getting `exaclty 1 heads`. we can `add` them together because they are `mutually exclusive`, which meaning each event will not occur at same time.
+what the probability of getting `exaclty 1 heads`? we can `add` them together because they are `mutually exclusive`, which meaning each event will not occur at same time.

 $$
 P(\text{exactly 1 heads}) = P(HTTT) + P(THTT) + P(TTHT) + P(TTTH) = \frac{4}{16}
 $$

-what the probability of getting `exaclty 2 heads`. we don't want to count $P(H_1H_2TT)$ and $P(H_2H_1TT)$ for our purposes, these are exact same outcomes.
+what the probability of getting `exaclty 2 heads`? we don't want to count $P(H_1H_2TT)$ and $P(H_2H_1TT)$ for our purposes, these are exact same outcomes.

-Thinking of following, we have four flip position, having 4 place to show up head in first flip, having 3 place to show up head in second flip, multiplying all the differenct ways that you could `get all of the different scenarios`, but there have overlap on all scenarios, so we `divide it by all the different ways that you can swap two different things`.
+Thinking of following, we have four flip position, having 4 place to show up head in first flip, having 3 place to show up head in second flip, `multiplying all the differenct ways` that you could `get all of the different scenarios`, but there `have overlap` on all scenarios, so we `divide it by all the different ways that you can swap two different things`.

 ![flip_position](./assets/probability/flip_position.drawio.svg)